adejonghm/python-sample-apps/02.Web Mapping/README.md

 ### Generate the Map

-- Install the Folunio library:
+- Install the Folium library:

   `pip install folium`